 2) Offer quality content that leaves people wanting more.

 If your copy (the words on your website) is strong, potential clients are going to want to keep reading and learn more about your practice and who you serve!
 Strongly written copy that has been SEO optimized will help you convert website viewers into paying clients!

 3) Use internal links and calls to action to keep people moving on your site.

-Internal links are links which go from one page to another on your website.
+Internal links are links that go from one page to another on your website.
 This helps people easily navigate and find what they are looking for.
 For example, if you wrote an amazing blog post about anxiety, include a link or two to your anxiety service page so viewers can learn more about how you can help them through anxiety treatment.

 Calls to action help website viewers know what to do next.
-If they find themselves on your website wondering how to book with you, then your website isn’t doing it’s job!
+If they find themselves on your website wondering how to book with you, then your website isn’t doing its job!
 Make it easy for people to work with you, and you’ll get more calls.